Raviram02/CoursePilot/README.md

-📚 CoursePilot
+📚 #CoursePilot

-CoursePilot is an AI-powered course generator that creates structured tutorials tailored to user inputs.
+**CoursePilot** is an AI-powered course generator that creates structured tutorials tailored to user inputs.
 It allows users to specify the number of chapters and course duration, and then automatically generates detailed course content with code examples (where applicable).
 The platform integrates external resources like YouTube videos and images to provide a rich and interactive learning experience.

+---

-🔑 Features
+🔑 ##Features

 User login and authentication (Clerk)